TeglonLabs/coin-flip-mcp/README.md

-# coin-flip-server MCP Server
+# Coin Flip MCP Server

-Flips a coin.

-This is a TypeScript-based MCP server that implements a simple notes system.
-It demonstrates core MCP concepts by providing:

-- Resources representing text notes with URIs and metadata
-- Tools for creating new notes
-- Prompts for generating summaries of notes
+An MCP server that provides true random coin flips using random.org's randomness API.
+This server demonstrates the Model Context Protocol by providing a tool for generating random outcomes with configurable sides.

 ## Features

-### Resources
-- List and access notes via `note://` URIs
-- Each note has a title, content and metadata
-- Plain text mime type for simple content access

 ### Tools
-- `create_note` - Create new text notes
-  - Takes title and content as required parameters
-  - Stores note in server state

-### Prompts
-- `summarize_notes` - Generate a summary of all stored notes
+- `flip_coin` - Flip a coin with configurable number of sides
-  - Includes all note contents as embedded resources
-  - Returns structured prompt for LLM summarization
+  - Optional `sides` parameter (default: 2)
+  - Uses true randomness from random.org
+  - Special handling for edge cases (0, 1, or negative sides)
+  - For 2 sides: Returns "Heads" or "Tails"
+  - For 3 sides: Returns "Heads", "Tails", or "_"
+  - For n>3 sides: Returns "It landed on side X"

 ## Development